WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-04-05-azure-container-registry-kubernetes.md

 <script src="https://gist.github.com/WolfgangOfner/7c0b1cc0071aa050dfdfe7a79b4fc543.js"></script>

 Note that you have to use the username and password from the previously created service principal.
 The namespace is the Kubernetes namespace in which your microservice is running.
-If you also want to deploy the OrderApi microservice from the demo reposiotry, you have to repeat the command for the orderapi-test namespace.
+If you also want to deploy the OrderApi microservice from the demo repository, you have to repeat the command for the orderapi-test namespace.

 ### Use the Image Pull Secret in your Microservice